Hamza-Abdullah/HudDental/README.md

 Look under the "Resources" folder for stuff like the blank GUI template that we're all using, or the MySQL examples.

 ## Features that currently work:
-* Staff can login
+* Staff can login (Chris and Hamza)
+* Patients can login (Chris and Hamza)
-* Dentists and nurses can view their schedule
+* Dentists and nurses can view their schedule with relevant details (Danyal)
-* Receptionists can make bookings and register new patients
+* Receptionists can make bookings and register new patients (Hamza)
-* Receptionists can view/modify a patient's existing appointments
+* Receptionists can view/modify a patient's existing appointments (Hamza)
-* Patient's can view their booked appointments
+* Patient's can check in, view, and cancel their booked appointments (Chris)
+* A user can view/edit their details (Hamza)
+* A manager can view statistics, and approve or deny holiday requests (Danyal)

 See the data in the database to help with your testing at: http://hamza-abdullah.herokuapp.com/